 Example of Improper Break Away Wall

-Notice that because this wall failed to break-away, the wave action was deflected upwards.
-The window was smashed and let flood waters inside.
+When this wall failed to break-away, the wave action was deflected upwards.
+The window was smashed and flood waters rushed inside.
 A large obstruction can be seen behind the wall, preventing it from breaking-away.
 Had it broken-away as designed, there likely wouldn’t have been any damage to the livable area of this building.